fisodd/www-fisodd-com/content/code/csview.rst

 Which dataset includes the recently updated data?
 Which dataset was the one where the peak values were notably higher?

+Also:
-Also, what does the data look like if I filter out last week's datapoints?
+What does the data look like if we filter out last week's datapoints?
 What is the minimum value of that Nth column?
-Does that minimum change when I filter out last week's datapoints?
+Does that minimum change when we filter out last week's datapoints?
 What are the details for the outlier datapoints?

 CSV is easy enough to load into a text editor,